platformsh/platformsh-docs/search/ABOUT.md

         }
         request();
         ```
         The `config.json` file does not yet exist and is only later built during the deploy hook when the `search` container becomes available.
 Webpack isn't a fan of reading from `config-reader-nodejs` or environment variables here if they are not yet set, but a file works just fine.
-We also have defined a mount in the *built* Hugo site at `public/scripts/xss/dist/config/` do allow writing this file in the deploy hook.
+We also have defined a mount in the *built* Hugo site at `public/scripts/xss/dist/config/` to allow writing this file in the deploy hook.

 2. Copy the templates index